Robust Domain Adaptive Object Detection with Unified Multi-Granularity Alignment: Introduction

 This paper builds upon our preliminary conference version~\cite{zhou2022multi} and significantly extends it in different aspects. \textbf{(1)} We propose an effective assessment-based AEMA for model update of the teacher detector.
 This way, we are able to obtain pseudo labels with better quality, which largely boosts the detection robustness.
 Meanwhile, it is beneficial in alleviating the local misalignment issue caused by low-quality pseudo labels, further improving the performance. \textbf{(2)} We modify the structure of the OSGF module by sharing the convolutional layer (as described later).
 Note that, this modification is not trivial.
 It not only brings in improvement on the detection results but also decreases the number of parameters. \textbf{(3)} We incorporate more experiments and comparisons with in-depth analysis and ablation studies to further show the effectiveness of our approach. \textbf{(4)} We supplement thorough visual analysis of our detector, which allows the readers to better understand our method.

 The rest of this paper is organized as follows.
 Section~\ref{rela} discusses approaches related to this paper.
 Our approach is elaborated in Section~\ref{mga}.
-In Section~\ref{exp}, we demonstrate the experimental results, including comparisons with state-of-the-arts, ablation studies and visual analysis, followed by conclusion in Section~\ref{con}.
+In Section~\ref{exp}, we demonstrate the experimental results, including comparisons with state-of-the-arts, ablation studies and visual analysis.
+Section~\ref{diss} presents discussions, followed by conclusion in Section~\ref{con}.